Basis of Presentation and Significant Events

 On March 28, 2022, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with UnitedHealth Group Incorporated ("Parent") and Lightning Merger Sub Inc., a wholly owned subsidiary of Parent ("Merger Sub"), pursuant to which Merger Sub will be merged with and into the Company (the "Merger"), with the Company surviving the Merger as a wholly owned subsidiary of Parent.
 The consummation of the Merger, which is subject to customary conditions set forth in the Merger Agreement, is expected to occur during the second half of 2022.

 SARS-CoV-2 ("COVID-19") continues to cause disruption in the economy, in terms of increased costs and disruptions in the labor market.
 The impact of COVID-19 is lessened as vaccines have become available in the United States; however, we continue to see periodic increases in the number of cases due to the spread of COVID-19 variants.
 The effects of COVID-19 continue to materially impact our business.
-As a result, operating results for the three and six months ended June 30, 2022 may not be indicative of the results that may be expected for the year ending December 31, 2022, and operating results for the three and six months ended June 30, 2022 may not be directly comparable to operating results for the three and six months ended June 30, 2021.
+As a result, operating results for the three months ended March 31, 2022 may not be indicative of the results that may be expected for the year ending December 31, 2022, and operating results for the three months ended March 31, 2022 may not be directly comparable to operating results for the three months ended March 31, 2021.

 In response to COVID-19, the U.S. Government enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") on March 27, 2020.
 The CARES Act also provided financial hardship relief to Medicare providers impacted by the COVID-19 pandemic in order to provide necessary funds when there is a disruption in Medicare claims submission and/or Medicare claims processing by distributing funds through the Accelerated and Advanced Payments Program ("CAAP").

 In addition, the CARES Act suspended the 2% sequestration payment adjustments on Medicare patient claims with dates of service from May 1 through December 31, 2020, suspended the application of site-neutral payment for LTACH admissions that were admitted during the Public Health Emergency ("PHE"), and delayed payment of the employer portion of social security tax.
 On April 14, 2021, Congress passed legislation to continue the suspension of the 2% sequestration payment adjustments on Medicare patient claims with dates of service through December 31, 2021.
 On December 10, 2021, the Protecting Medicare and American Farmers from Sequester Cut Act legislation passed, which continued the suspension of the sequestration payment adjustments for Medicare patient claims with dates of service through March 31, 2022.
-Medicare patient claims with dates of service between April 1 through June 30, 2022 had a 1% sequestration adjustment and Medicare patient claims with dates of service beginning July 1, 2022 had a 2% sequestration adjustment.
-On July 15, 2022, the U.S. Department of Health and Human Services extended the PHE until October 13, 2022.
+Medicare patient claims with dates of service between April 1 through June 30, 2022 will have a 1% sequestration adjustment and Medicare patient claims with dates of service beginning July 1, 2022 will have a 2% sequestration adjustment.
+On April 12, 2022, the U.S. Department of Health and Human Services extended the PHE until July 15, 2022.

 As of December 31, 2021, the Company had $106.5 million of accelerated payments under the CAAP, which was recorded in contract liabilities - deferred revenue in our condensed consolidated balance sheets in accordance with Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers ("Topic 606").
 On October 1, 2020, the repayment and recoupment terms for CAAP funds were amended by the Continuing Appropriations Act, 2021 and Other Extensions Act, which provides that recoupment will begin one year from the date the CAAP funds were received.
 Under these revised terms, recoupment of CAAP will occur under a tiered approach.
 The repayment terms begin one year starting from the date the CAAP funds were issued and continues 11 months, with CMS recouping the initial 25% of Medicare payments otherwise owed to the

 Company.
-During the six months ended June 30, 2022, $98.3 million was recouped by CMS and $8.2 million of contract liabilities - deferred revenue remains on our condensed consolidated balance sheets as of June 30, 2022.
+During the three months ended March 31, 2022, $62.6 million was recouped by CMS and $43.9 million of contract liabilities - deferred revenue remains on our condensed consolidated balance sheets as of March 31, 2022.

 If any amount of CAAP funds that we received from CMS remain unpaid after the initial 11 month period, CMS recoups 50% of Medicare payments otherwise owed to the Company during the following six months.
 Interest will begin accruing on any amount of the CAAP funds that we received from CMS that remain unpaid following those recoupment periods.
 CMS will issue a repayment letter to the Company for any such outstanding amounts, which must be paid in full within 30 days from the date of the letter.
 The Company intends to repay the full amount before any interest accrues.